Shakya: Location

 The Shakyas lived in the Terai – an area south of the foothills of the Himalayas and north of the Indo-Gangetic Plain with their neighbors to the west and south being the kingdom of Kosala, their neighbors to the east across the Rohni River being the related Koliya tribe, while on the northeast they bordered on the Mallakas of Kushinagar.
 To the north, the territory of the Shakyas stretched into the Himalayas until the forested regions of the mountains, which formed their northern border.

 The capital of the Shakyas was the city of Kapilavastu.

 Etymology

 The name of the Shakyas is attested primarily in the Pali forms Sakya and Sakka, and the Sanskrit form Śākya.

-The Shakyas' name was derived from the Sanskrit root śak (शक्) (śaknoti (शक्नोति), more rarely śakyati (शक्यति) or śakyate (शक्यते)) meaning "to be able", "worthy", "possible", or "practicable".
+The Shakyas' name was derived from the Sanskrit root śak (śaknoti, more rarely śakyati or śakyate) meaning "to be able", "worthy", "possible", or "practicable".

-The name of the Shakyas was also derived from the name of the śaka or sāka tree, which Bryan Levman has identified with either the teak or sāla tree, which is ultimately related to word śākhā (शाखा), meaning 'branch', and was connected to the Shakyas' practice of worshipping the śaka or sāka tree.
+The name of the Shakyas was also derived from the name of the śaka or sāka tree, which Bryan Levman has identified with either the teak or sāla tree, which is ultimately related to word śākhā, meaning 'branch', and was connected to the Shakyas' practice of worshipping the śaka or sāka tree.